 - Mastering Architecture and Real Estate Photography by Charlie Borland: An advanced course to learn commercial photography

 - Music Theory Comprehensive Complete by Jason Allen: A three-part course bundle to learn the theory behind music composition

 As is the case with other crowd-sourced Udemy alternatives, the quality of the coaching varies.
-Some courses aren’t worth your time, but others offer excellent content on niche topics (e.g., YouTube analytics, Clickfunnels, and sales funnels, or even automation marketing to make more Facebook friends on auto-pilot).
+Some courses aren’t worth your time, but others offer excellent content on niche topics.
+For example, YouTube analytics, Clickfunnels, sales funnels, or even automation marketing to make more Facebook friends on auto-pilot.
 To help you identify which courses are worth doing, there is a 5-star rating system.
-There’s also a 30-day money-back guarantee in the event that you’re dissatisfied with any course.
+There’s also a 30-day money-back guarantee if you’re dissatisfied with any course.

-- Paid courses start at $19.99 and go up before discounts or sales are taken into consideration ― and there are frequent sales
+- Paid courses start at $19.99 and go up before discounts or sales are considered ― and there are frequent sales.

-CreativeLive is a MasterClass alternative that might seem like a direct competitor but is a nice complement for the premier online learning platform.
-Like MasterClass, CreativeLive has top-notch videos from accomplished people in a range of fields.
-There aren’t any crowd-uploaded courses here, so you know every option is a quality program.
+CreativeLive is a MasterClass alternative that might seem like a direct competitor but is an excellent complement to the premier online learning platform.
+Like MasterClass, CreativeLive has top-notch videos from accomplished people in various fields.
+There aren’t any crowd-uploaded courses here, so you know every option is high-quality.

 CreativeLive has a distinct advantage over MasterClass in its course selection.
 This platform boasts over 1,500 class options, and many are categorized into those related to business, skill, or software within a field.
 For example, you’ll find everything from technique guides and genre-specific classes to software how-tos and business aids within the Photo & Video category.

 Some of the top CreativeLive courses for learners are: